marijnh/Eloquent-JavaScript/05_higher_order.md

 In [Chapter ?](values) I mentioned that JavaScript ((string))s are encoded as a sequence of 16-bit numbers.
 These are called _((code unit))s_.
-A ((Unicode)) ((character)) code was initially supposed to fit within such a unit (which gives you a little over 65 thousand characters).
+A ((Unicode)) ((character)) code was initially supposed to fit within such a unit (which gives you a little over 65,000 characters).
 When it became clear that wasn't going to be enough, many people balked at the need to use more memory per character.
 To address these concerns, ((UTF-16)), the format used by JavaScript strings, was